 The following cell phone policy refers to cell phones and smartphones that are generally used by exempt employees as they pursue the effective performance of their jobs.
 These employees use their phones at home, at work, at client locations, and to address the needs of customers.
-They are an intrinsic part of the employees performing their jobs effectively.
+They are an intrinsic part of the employees' ability to perform their jobs effectively.

 This policy about cellular phone usage applies to any device that makes or receives phone calls, leaves messages, sends text messages, surfs the internet, or downloads and allows for the reading of and responding to email whether the device is company-supplied or personally owned.